flutter/website/src/docs/development/add-to-app/ios/project-setup.md

 and plugins.

 The `.ios/` hidden subfolder contains an Xcode workspace where you can run a standalone version of your module.
-It is a wrapper project to bootstrap your Flutter code.
-It contains helper scripts to build frameworks, or you can embed the module into your existing application with [CocoaPods][].
+It is a wrapper project to bootstrap your Flutter code, and contains helper scripts to facilitate building frameworks or embedding the module into your existing application with [CocoaPods][].

 {{site.alert.note}}
 Add custom iOS code to your existing application or a plugin, not to